sysrage/SquadBot/README.md

                         the user name.
 The following additional parameters are available:
                            -g <name> = Specify a new GitHub user name -t <name> = Specify a new Trello user name

+!userlist             - This will send a private message containing the full Mod Squad member list.

+!whois <name>         - This will search the Mod Squad member list for a particular user and display
+                        their information.
 ```

 ### Current Features: